-Life insurance contracts comprise general account life insurance policies policyholders.
-They include individual insurance contracts.
+Life insurance contracts comprise general account life insurance policies (funeral insurance only).
 These contracts provide mainly long-term insurance for events that lead to a payment in cash upon the death of the insured.

-General Account Life Insurance Policies General
+General Account Life Insurance Policies

+General